Jeremy Hunt condemns Government decision to allow gas drilling in rural Surrey

 The Government has given permission for gas drilling to start in rural Surrey despite strong opposition from the local Conservative council and former minister Jeremy Hunt.

-Housing minister Stuart Andrew has approved plans for UK Oil and Gas to begin gas exploration in Dunsfold, which is part of the South West Surrey constituency represented by Mr Hunt.
+Housing minister Stuart Andrew has approved plans for UK Oil and Gas to explore a site in Dunsfold, which is part of the South West Surrey constituency represented by Mr Hunt, for three years.

 Permission to extract the gas – known as fracking – has not yet been granted, the Department for Levelling Up, Housing and Communities (DLUHC) has said.